 The following are the two factors to be considered:

 Submit a clean claim the first time around:

-Healthcare practices should aim for having a 95% clean claim rate.
+Healthcare practices should aim to have a 95% clean claim rate.
 It is a rate at which medical claims are processed and reimbursed the first time of being submitted.
-Submitting a clean claim leads to lesser claim denials and rejections, therefore, faster payments and a higher reimbursement rate.
+Submitting a clean claim leads to fewer claim denials and rejections, faster payments, and a higher reimbursement rate.

 One of the most important things to be verified before submitting a medical claim is the eligibility criteria and coverage of the patient.
 Along with this, some services also require pre-authorization/appointment alerts.
 Several insurance payers require prior authorization for pain management procedures.
 Claims are only approved based on the reason behind the treatment, i.e., (proof) that the previous conservative treatment option(s) weren’t effective.
 This is why the medical necessity behind the pain management treatment should be authorized beforehand.